Poikilos/integratoredu/README.md

 * use of member that is same of a variable name (like when `var srf="first_name"; if (fields_friendly_names.srf) key_friendly_name = fields_friendly_names.srf;` is supposed to be `var srf="first_name"; if (srf in fields_friendly_names) key_friendly_name = fields_friendly_names[srf];`)
 * use of function pointer as param or value (such as in manual traceback scenario where name of function was intended to be passed along)
 * strip() should be trim() in javascript
+* fun. should be exports if in functions.js; whereas if in any other file, exports. should be fun.
 * fun.fun. should be fun. no really that could be type-o for calls to functions.js
 * remember that javascript string substring method takes slice-like params (start, endbefore [NOT length])
 * use of `fun.file_name_no_ext(s)` where actual code should be `fun.splitext(s)[0]` (autocomplete error)